Centre says lay guidelines on freebies; SC favours balance between economy & welfare | www.lokmattimes.com

 A counsel argued that most of the freebies are not part of the manifesto but are declared during rallies and speeches.
 The bench said it is a serious issue and added that people who are opposing freebies have a right to say, since they are paying tax and expect that amount should be spent on building infrastructure etc and not in distributing money.
 The Chief Justice said the expert panel can look into it, and it cannot get into making legislation.

-The petitioner claimed RBI data shows that the total outstanding liabilities of the states as on March 31, 2021 are a staggering Rs 59,89,360 crores.
-Senior advocate Vikas Singh, representing the petitioner Ashwini Upadhyay, emphasized on financial discipline, and said "Where would this money come from?
-We're tax payers….".
+The petitioner claimed RBI data shows that the total outstanding liabilities of the states as on March 31, 2021 are a staggering Rs 59,89,360 crore.
+Senior advocate Vikas Singh, representing the petitioner Ashwini Upadhyay, emphasised on financial discipline, and said "Where would this money come from?
+We're tax payers?".

 Citing the distribution of gold chains and TVs by political parties, senior advocate Arvind Datar said there was a decision by this court which states that giving freebies is adhering to the Directive Principles of State Policy under the Constitution, which needs to be looked into.